 ENWL is committed to ensuring the sustainability of the network for our customers now and in the future.
-Routine network inspections inform our maintenance and asset replacement programmes, taking electrical load and customer numbers into account.
+We routinely inspect the network and these inspections inform our maintenance and asset replacement programmes, taking electrical load and customer numbers into account.